Pisang Peak Ascent

 Day 18 Jomsom to Pokhara (850m) flight

-Early in the morning, we fly over the Himalayas from Jomsom to Pokhara.
+Early in the morning, you’ll fly over the Himalayas from Jomsom to Pokhara.
 There are a lot of activities to engage our day in Pokhara, the tourist hub of Nepal.
 You can do boating in Phewa Lake or go on a hike to the world peace pagoda.
 Just hang around the market and along the bank of the Phewa Lake, taking in its serene view.

 Day 19 Pokhara to Kathmandu